Asahi suing PEP and Unitas over Independent Liquor purchase

-SYDNEY Japanese brewer Asahi Group Holdings Ltd (2502.T) is suing Pacific Equity Partners and Unitas Capital Pte Ltd, alleging they inflated the earnings of the Independent Liquor business it bought in 2011 for NZ$1.5 billion (837.8 million pounds).
+SYDNEY Feb 14 Japanese brewer Asahi Group Holdings Ltd is suing Pacific Equity Partners and Unitas Capital Pte Ltd, alleging they inflated the earnings of the Independent Liquor business it acquired in 2011 for NZ$1.5 billion ($1.3 billion).

-PEP and Unitas rejected the claims, saying in a joint statement they were untrue and unfounded.

 Individual directors and investment funds controlled by the two private equity firms are also targeted by the legal action filed by Asahi Holdings Australia and Independent Liquor New Zealand, both Japanese registered subsidiaries of Asahi Group, in Australia's Federal Court.